Book Talk: Ten years on, India's Bhagat prepared to face critics

-NEW DELHI (Reuters) - India’s biggest-selling author in English is often dismissed as persona non grata by literary critics, but that doesn’t faze Chetan Bhagat.
+NEW DELHI, Nov 20 (Reuters) - India’s biggest-selling author in English is often dismissed as persona non grata by literary critics, but that doesn’t faze Chetan Bhagat.

 Ten years on as a professional writer, the banker-turned-author says he is better prepared to face criticism.